Kosai106/darko-portfolio-site/README.md

 # Portfolio Site
-## Darko Miladinovikj

-A personal portfolio site for my friend Darko, build from scratch.
+A personal portfolio site for my friend Darko, build from scratch to fit his general idea.

 # TODO